 This means that if you have a patent, you can shut others out of the market and have a monopoly over your product or technology.

 Patents typically last 20 years for utility patents and 15 years for design patents.
 They require that you file a patent application with the United States Patent and Trademark Office.
-This can be a complicated and extensive process, so you no doubt want to recoup the investment you have made.
+This can be a complicated and extensive process involving a lot of legal documents, so you no doubt want to recoup the investment you have made.

 You have multiple options for monetizing your patent: selling the patent, licensing the patent, or manufacturing and marketing it yourself.
 Each has pros and cons, so let’s explore which option may be right for you.

 Patent sales are a smart option for the inventor who loves to invent but does not want to invest the time and resources necessary to get an invention off the ground and into the market.
 Sale of patents will offer a quick, one-time payout for your invention and will remove any future business decisions.

 Even though many patents are granted each year, not all of them end up panning out into a smart financial investment.
 Monetizing a patent can often take substantial time and resources.
 You must do the research, market analysis, and testing to understand your market.

 Every patent holder must analyze and determine the best way to produce your invention for the public.
 Any patent holder must invest time and talent often on a daily basis to have a truly successful patent.

 Selling will remove these business decisions from your plate.
 If you are more excited about coming up with your next big patent idea than getting your invention off the ground, selling your patent may be your best option.

 This way, you can generate substantial income from your invention and potentially use the money to finance the research, legal services, legal fees, and development for your next invention.